jordypereira/learn_testing/docs/Edd-Yerburgh/README.md

 - Provides documentation because it explains what it's supposed to do
 - Easier debugging because it tells you what doesn't work

 Vue components are not javascript so we need to compile them.
-This can be done with webpack or vue-jest.
+This can be done with vue-jest.
 Install `jest` `vue-jest` `babel-jest` to compile vue code and js code for the jest tests.
 These are auto installed when using the vue cli 3 plugin [@vue/cli-plugin-unit-jest](https://github.com/vuejs/vue-cli/tree/dev/packages/@vue/cli-plugin-unit-jest#readme).

 ```json